Samsung/tizen-docs/docs/application/dotnet/guides/nui/videoview.md

     using Tizen.NUI.BaseComponents;
     ```

 2. The video file is assumed to be in the resources directory.
 Create an instance of the `VideoView` class and use the `ResourceUrl` property to pass the path to the video file.
 Set `WidthResizePolicy` to make `VideoView` instance use full width of the window and set `HeightResizePolicy` to maintain aspect ratio of video.
-In the end invoke `Play()` method to start video:
+And then you can invoke the `Play()` method to start video:

       ```cs
       VideoView player = new VideoView();